 We have you back home now but you can’t walk yet – your hind legs are paralyzed and it’s hard to watch you drag your back around.

-You no longer scamper off after squirrels or run up the stairs and jump onto my bed, despite me rolling my eyes and saying a firm NO. Neither do you plonk yourself on the sofa, right on top of the TV remote where no one can find it.
+You no longer scamper off after squirrels or jump onto my bed – ignoring the roll of my eyes and the stern NO – like you used to.
+Neither do you plonk yourself on the sofa, right on top of the TV remote where no one can find it.

 This post is the fourth in a series of 26 posts that I am writing throughout the month of April as part of the A to Z challenge 2016.